vvhg1/fisk_build_guide/readme.md

 **Note:** In case I have forgotten to mention someone or a reference to an author's work, please let me know and I will happily correct it.

+## License
+Copyright © 2022 @vvhg1

+These designs are distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License